 In this workshop, you’ll learn how to make homemade gelato ice cream or delicious granita, following all phases of preparation, from choosing the ingredients to the final presentation.
 And at the end you can enjoy the ice cream specialities you made with your own hands!

 Your visit to the fair trade cooperative Quetzal allows you to discover a chocolate workshop dedicated to combining the wonderful local ingredients with the traditional processing of cocoa.
 Of course, the tour ends with tasting some of the sweet delights produced here.

 Enjoy a day excursion in Western Sicily, from Palermo.
 Visit the Donnafugata and Florio estates, where some of Sicily’s best wines are produced, and taste them.
 Includes lunch in Marsala and a visit to the temple of Segesta - from the 5th century BC, among the most picturesque and beautiful destinations in Western Sicily.

-Your private day tour between Taormina and the province of Messina includes a visit of Taormina, lunch in Savoca (one of the locations of the Godfather movies), and various tastings of the local brandies and specialty wines.
+Your private day tour between Taormina and the province of Messina includes a visit to Taormina, lunch in Savoca (one of the locations of the "Godfather" movies), and various tastings of the local brandies and specialty wines.